 Everyone wants to manage or be on a “true team.”
-The goal is to be a part of a high-performance team that can handle any challenges put in the way.
-However, wanting a high level of team commitment isn’t enough to ensure it happens.
-That might take a bit of planning and a lot of work.
+The goal is to be a part of a high-performance team that can handle any challenges it encounters.
+However, simply wanting a high level of team commitment isn’t enough to ensure it happens.
+It might take a bit of planning and a lot of work.

 Members of a true team share a genuine conviction that “we” will succeed or fail together, and that no individual can succeed while the team fails.
 Mutual commitment means that teammates not only think and act collectively, but the social and emotional bonds among them are compelling.

-A team of researchers from Technische Universität Braunschweig ran a unique longitudinal study on the effects of the team commitment over time.
+A team of researchers from Technische Universität Braunschweig ran a unique longitudinal study on the effects of team commitment over time.
 They uncovered several important findings:

 Many team leaders tend to spend most of their time managing individual by individual, paying little attention to the holistic group dynamics.
 HBR encourages leaders to manage their teams as a whole while not forgetting to recognize individuals for their distinct contributions.

-How to Evaluate Your Level of Team Commitment
+1. Evaluate Your Level of Team Commitment

 When you’re trying to evaluate team commitment, it might seem too abstract to get an answer.
 However, three questions can be used to get a good gauge of whether you have excellent team commitment or you need to work on it.

-- Question #1: Do you trust your team?
+- Do you trust your team?

-- Question #2: Does your team trust you?
+- Does your team trust you?

 A high-performing team is one where the answer to all three questions is a resounding yes.

-Each person on the team needs to have a purpose and see how they fit on the team.
-As a leader, you are the one who needs to ensure that happens.
+Each person on the team needs to have a purpose and understand how they fit on the team.
+As a leader, you’re the one who needs to ensure that happens.